OpenSourceDUTH/Website/src/content/blog/grcpc-hits-duth-and-we-are-behind-it.md

 #### No Internet \<\\> No Shortcurs

 Once the contest begins it will just be your team, your code, some documentation and up to 30 page (printed) notes per team member.
 No AI, no stack overflow, no Google.
-Solve ~8 prolems using Python OR Java OR C/C++ in 5 hours and let the best team win!
+Solve ~8 prolems using Python OR Java OR C/C++ OR Kotlin in 5 hours and let the best team win!

 ## Moving Forward

-- How to Qualify
+#### How to Qualify

-- At the national phase
+In order to qualify for the next phase of GRCPC there is only one requirement: Be the best team in your university!
+Simply put, do your best and we'll do the rest...
+There is also a secret system that allows universities to send more than one team, this means that the best you do overall the more likely it is that our university will send more than one team and increase your chances to qualify to the next round as well!

-- Promotion to SEERC
+#### What happens at SEERC

-- What happens at SEERC
+If you got to the next stage congratulations!
+Now you can compete once more in the Southern Eastern contest and be one of the top 13 teams that qualify for the european championship.
+At this point you have proved that your team is one of the best in your country and in Europe while growing and meeting an ever increasing community of talented developers of the future.

-- World Finals
+After the European Championship you may participate in the world finals and see how you rank amongst top students of the world.

 ## Why it matters
 We could give you the facts about GRCPC all day but we havent really told you why you should care to join, or why we are so excited about this event.
 On the surface GRCPC is about solving real world algorithmic challenges under pressure, building teamwork, communication and time-management skills, but in reallity GRCPC allows you to connect with a community that loves to learn, build and share...